Looking after people’s sight and hearing at home for over 30 years.

 Just book an appointment with one of our qualified, experienced opticians and they’ll visit you in your own home to give you a comprehensive eye test – just like you would expect to get at a high street optician.
-Thanks to the latest portable testing equipment our specialists can examine your eyes, find out if there are any problems, and even fit you with new glasses if you need them, all without you leaving your house or care home.
+Thanks to the latest portable testing equipment, our specialists can examine your eyes, find out if there are any problems, and even fit you with new glasses if you need them - all without you leaving your home.
 This means you can deal with any vision or eye health problems in familiar surroundings, it allows our opticians to see your daily context, and it makes it easier to have a friend or family member with you if you need that additional support.

 Our optician will come to your home, explain and perform the eye test, and talk to you about the results right then and there, so you can discuss your options and even choose glasses if you need them.

 If you’ve chosen new glasses then once they’re made they will be sent to you by post and a fitting appointment can be arranged if necessary.